Mandates boost vaccination rates among health care workers in California - The Boston Globe

 The exemption requests represent a tiny fraction of the overall health workforce, but concentrated vaccine resistance among nurses and technicians has forced some already hard-hit institutions to scramble, said Jan Emerson-Shea, a spokesperson for the California Hospital Association.

-At Sharp HealthCare in San Diego, which employs about 18,000 workers, 91.7% were vaccinated this week, up from 88% two weeks ago, according to a hospital spokesperson.
+At Sharp HealthCare in San Diego, which employs about 18,000 workers, 91.7 percent were vaccinated this week, up from 88 percent two weeks ago, according to a hospital spokesperson.
 But more than 500 employees remained unvaccinated, nearly 300 were only partly vaccinated, and nearly 700 had requested exemptions.

 “It’s become a real challenge for some hospitals to get enough staffing,” Emerson-Shea said, adding that her organization has asked the California attorney general to investigate reports of price gouging by agencies charging hospitals hundreds of dollars an hour for travel nurses.